-Whether teaching, counseling, praying, feeding the hungry or pursuing justice, Sisters of Notre Dame live the Gospel and seek to reflect the goodness of God.
-Here are their stories.
+Whether teaching, counseling, praying, feeding the hungry or pursuing justice, Sisters of Notre Dame de Namur live the Gospel and seek to reflect the goodness of God.
+These are their stories.

 After high school graduation, Ann Carmel chose to work in the family business.
 But after three years, she decided to enter the Notre Dame community.
 Over 60 years later, she is still thankful for that decision!
 Read about Sr. Ann Carmel’s life and ministries.